streamshub/flink-sql-examples/ha-example/README.md

    2024-12-11 08:50:16,524 INFO  org.apache.flink.runtime.resourcemanager.ResourceManagerServiceImpl [] - Resource manager service is granted leadership with session id 87a6a102-c77b-4ec2-b263-b20a60921c9e.
    ```
    You should see the leadership is changed to the other pod.
-9. Make sure the checkpointing file is successfully uploaded onto s3://test/cp via minio console 9Monitor the sink topic in kafka
+9. Make sure the checkpointing file is successfully uploaded to `s3://test/cp` via the minio console.
+10. Monitor the sink topic in kafka

-10. Run the console consumer to get the result of sink topic:
+   Run the console consumer to get the result of sink topic:
    ```
    kubectl exec -it my-cluster-dual-role-0 -n flink -- /bin/bash \
    ./bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic flink.recommended.products --from-beginning